 Day 4 –Western Shore/Southern Shore

 Spend the day exploring the area as there is a lot to see and do.
 Suggest taking a guided tour of Oak Island – made famous by the hit reality series ‘The Curse of Oak Island.
 Gold bullion, pirates loot or the Holy Grail – just what is buried on Oak Island, site of the world’s longest treasure hunt?
 Other suggestions include visiting the famous sea caves or “the Ovens” as they are known locally.
 Also hike Gaff Point – a stunning seven kilometer looped trail which begins at Hirtle Beach.
 Any energy left …..Why not take kayak around the numerous Mahone Bay Islands.
 After exploring the area depart for Mahone Bay, a relaxing seaside town renowned for its quiet beauty and internationally known churches.
 Further along the route you will arrive in Lunenburg, The region’s only UNESCO World Heritage Site, Lunenburg is widely touted as one of the most beautiful towns not just in Nova Scotia, but in all of Canada.
 The town’s vibrant atmosphere adds to its draw, with its downtown area buzzing with offbeat boutiques, progressive galleries and artisan shops.
-Continue on to Liverpool area.
-Overnight Liverpool Area.
+Continue on to Southern Shore.
+Overnight Southern Shore.

 Day 5 – Southern Shore Exploring